-- (a) The accountant is receiving cash and also passing the entries in the books.
-The accountant should not have been allowed to effect recoveries. - (b) It also appears that system for issuing receipts for amount received whether cash or cheque is also lacking. - (c) In a small and to some extent medium size organization, the supervision of the owner offsets the deficiencies in internal control system.
+- It also appears that system for issuing receipts for amount received whether cash or cheque is also (b) lacking. - In a small and to some extent medium size organization, the supervision of the owner offsets the (C) deficiencies in internal control system.
 But in this case, it appears, that supervision and personal control is also lacking.
 (3 Marks)